gvwilson/sdxpy/src/contrib/index.md

 please contact us by email or by filing an issue on this site.
 All contributors must abide by our Code of Conduct.

+## FAQ {: #contrib-faq}

+Why don't the examples connect with each other?
+For example, why don't they build toward a complete minimal IDE?

+:   It was tempting, but my attempts to do this in the past have never gone well.
+    First, it makes maintenance much more difficult because a change in an early chapter may have knock-on effects on several subsequent chapters.
+    Second, it constraints what is taught and in what order: if the examples are independent of each other, instructors can pick and choose the pieces that are most relevant to their audience and goals.

+Can I contribute a chapter?

+:   Absolutely, and if enough people do that we will publish a second volume.
+    Some things I'd particularly like to see are:

+    -   An object-relational mapper to show people how tools like [SQLAlchemy][sqlalchemy] work ([% issue 45 %]).
+    -   A discrete event simulator to show people how tools like [SimPy][simpy] work and to explore co-operative concurrency using generators ([% issue 56 %]).
+    -   An issue-tracking system, mostly to show how workflow management and authentication work ([% issue 82 %]).
+    -   Another build system that uses publish/subscribe instead of the top-down approach of [%x build %] ([% issue 83 %]).
+    -   A fuzz tester that uses some of the ideas from [%b Zeller2023 %] ([% issue 84 %]).
+    -   A package installer to complement the package manager of [%x pack %] ([% issue 121 %]).
+    -   A file compression tool like `zip`
+        ([% issue 144 %]).
+    -   A database that uses B-trees instead of a log for storage ([% issue 151 %]).

 ## Making Decisions {: #contrib-decisions}

 This project uses [Martha's Rules][marthas_rules] for consensus decision making: